travigd/documentation/http-api/3.0.0/setting-up-ssl-in-linux.md

 ---
-layout: docs
-title: "HTTP API: Setting up SSL in Linux"
+title: "Setting up SSL in Linux"
+section: "HTTP API"
+version: 3.0.0
 ---

 Setting up SSL in linux is the same as setting up any mono httplistener in linux for SSL.
 Numerous examples of this can be found online.
 We have copy/pasted one that we tested to work out.
 This methodology will likely work for other systems such as openbsd as well.